 In 2017 Junction City School District expanded their programming to create a K-12 alternate program, JC Online, for students who would benefit from an educational plan that is customized for their individual needs.
 In July of 2020, the name of the program was updated to JC Options to better reflect the wide variety of options available to students.

 Students participating in the District’s JC Options program are considered JC District students.
 This enables students to have full access to participate in all the activities at their neighborhood school.
 Activities vary depending on the neighborhood school, but examples include school-age athletics such as football, volleyball, track; clubs such as OBOB, Lego Club, Robotics, Garden Club, Homework Club; and activities such as Outdoor School, Family Fun Nights, Book Fairs, volunteer opportunities and more.
 All of these are options fully available to JC Options students.
-Plus, JC Options students are able to eat lunch at the neighborhood school with their friends and have access to a wide variety of books in the school libraries.
+Plus, JC Options students are able to eat school lunch and have access to a wide variety of books in the school libraries.
 This also mean students school records do not need to be transferred.
 Students who transfer from a neighborhood school to JC Options keep their attendance history.
 Any absences after joining JC Options continue to accrue.
 JC Options will have access to academic records at your students neighborhood school to help ensure a smooth transition.

 Parents who enroll their students in the JC Options program should plan for more daily oversight of their child's engagement in their online learning.
 That means the parents and student have the primary responsibility of putting the time in to work on the student's school work.

 JC Options students in 6th - 8th grade work on the four core subjects: math, social studies, language arts, and science.
 Students and parents should plan for a minimum of 4 hours every school day for student to stay caught up with their classes.
 Sometimes projects, essays, or science labs may require additional time for a student to stay on track with their progress.
 When students are working remotely, parents have the responsibility to make sure their student is logging into the online program every school day to make adequate progress.
 Students are able to complete the required attendance check-ins (four times every school day) independently, but parents also have to ensure their student is completing the attendance requirements.
 It's very important for students to work consistently and ask for help when they are stuck on a lesson.
 Asking for help is a requirement when working remotely.
-Local teachers and Instructional Assistants are available to support students in a variety of ways.

 JC Options students in 9th - 12th grade work on their graduation requirements including core subjects and electives.
 Students and parents should plan for a minimum of 5 hours every school day for student to stay caught up with their classes.
 Often projects, essays, or science labs require additional time for a student to stay on track with their progress.
 When students are working remotely, parents have the responsibility to make sure their student is logging into the online program every school day to make adequate progress.
 Students are required to complete attendance check-ins (1 attendance check-in for each class, every school day) and parents also have to ensure their student is completing the attendance requirements.
 It's very important for students to work consistently and ask for help when they are stuck on a lesson.
 Asking for help is a requirement when working remotely.
-Local teachers and Instructional Assistants are available to support students in a variety of ways.

 We are happy to answer your questions and share information.
 For more information, explore JC Options to see if it may be a good fit for your student, or to discuss a customized plan for your student, please contact JC Options Family Support Director Rebecca Smith.